ionic-enterprise/tutorials/docs/portals/tutorials/update-portals-with-live-updates.md

   </TabItem>
 </Tabs>

-In a real-world scenario, web, iOS, and Android teams typically work in separate repositories.
-When web teams register artifacts with Appflow, the Portals CLI can be configured to synchronize those Live Updates, seeding the Portals accordingly.
+The `sync` command can be configured to pull down the latest Live Update available to any given Appflow app; also referred to as "seeding a Portal".
+Doing so is good practice as it ensures the native release ships with the latest web assets.

-For the purpose of this tutorial, a new micro frontend has been created to be added to the Jobsync app, and has been registered with Ionic Appflow to produce Live Updates.
-Update the `.portals.yaml` file to include it:
+Update `.portals.yaml` to include an entry for the contact directory function which has been registered with Appflow:

 <Tabs groupId="platform">
   <TabItem value="ios" label="iOS">